Uberi/botty-bot-bot-bot/README.md

 --------

 * **Test mode with simulated chat** in the command line: test Botty and Botty plugins offline, without using Slack at all.
-* In-process **Python REPL**: monitor, patch, or control running Botty instances without restarting or editing files.
+* In-process **Python REPL**: monitor, patch, or control running Botty instances **without restarting** or editing files.
-* Simple and reliable: Botty gracefully handles plugin exceptions, network issues, and more.
+* Simple and reliable: Botty gracefully handles **plugin exceptions**, **network issues**, and more.
+Instances have been left continuously running for the past few months without needing any maintenance.
-* Robust, simple plugin API: friendly error messages and well-documented functions makes development fast and productive - each plugin is simply a Python class.
+* Robust **plugin API**: friendly error messages and well-documented functions makes development fast and productive - each plugin is simply a Python class.
-* Excellent Slack protocol compliance: supports periodic ping, message escape sequences, and more, on top of the official Slack Python library.
+* Excellent **Slack protocol compliance**: supports periodic ping, message escape sequences, and more, on top of the official Slack Python library.

 Writing Plugins
 ---------------

 ### Overview

 Botty plugins are simply Python classes.
 By convention, we organize these onto one class per file, and put these files under the `src/plugins` directory.
+There's an example in the "Types of Text" section below.

 Plugin classes should inherit from `BasePlugin` (from `src/plugins/utilities.py`).